Community Use of District Facilities

-Non-school educational activities for children would include programs such as Scouts, Super Saturday, and educational activities sponsored by a local museum.
+Non-school educational activities for children would include programs such as Scouts, Super Saturday, or educational activities sponsored by a local museum.

-Other groups refer to groups that charge a fee to participate, and non-local groups.
+Other groups refer to groups that charge a fee to attend (including fundraisers), charge a fee to participate (such as travel teams), and non-local groups.

 Please note that these descriptions are not all-inclusive.
-There may be other groups that fall into one of these categories.
+There may be other groups that fall into these categories.

-All non-profit and for-profit users of school facilities are required to file a certificate of insurance, along with their facilities usage form, with the Principal of the Building that they are requesting to use.
-This form is to be filed prior to the use of the facilities and shall contain the following dollar amounts:
+All non-profit and for-profit users of school facilities are required to file a certificate of insurance and a hold harmless form, along with their facilities usage form, with the Director of Facilities.
+This form is to be filed prior to the use of the facilities.
+It must list the Horseheads Central School District as a certificate holder and as an additional insured, and shall contain the following dollar amounts:

-Because the district must first schedule school activities such as athletics and extra-curricular programs, we must set deadlines for receiving request forms.
+Because the district must schedule school activities such as athletics and extra-curricular programs first, we must set deadlines for receiving request forms.
 Those wishing to use any district facility are asked to submit their request forms by the following dates:

-Often, a principal will have to deny a group the use of an area if it has already been reserved.
-If a group reserves a room, facility, or field and cannot use it for any reason, please contact the principal 24 hours in advance, if possible, so that the principal may reserve the area for another group wishing to use it.
+Often, the district must deny a group the use of an area if it has already been reserved.
+If a group reserves a room, facility, or field and cannot use it for any reason, please contact the Facilities Office at (607) 739-4501, x4401 24 hours in advance, if possible, so that the area may be reserved for another group wishing to use it.

 Those who do not inform the school of their plans not to use a facility, room, or field will be denied further use of district facilities for at least the remainder of the school year.